acpennington/GoatController/docs/cardnotes.md

 - Cyber Jar: Will require some sort of script to make this work.
 - Vampire Lord: requires opponent to hava ability to generically look in deck
+- Parasite Paracide: could just be implemented with a standard search and then the user manually placing back on deck?

 ### Optional / Convenience